Ukra: Abroad

-On 18 July 2016, free agent Ukra signed with Al-Fateh SC from the Saudi Professional League.
+On 18 July 2016, free agent Ukra signed with Al Fateh SC from the Saudi Pro League.
 In February 2018, in the same capacity, he joined Bulgaria's PFC CSKA Sofia.
-He made his first (and only) official appearance for the latter on 31 March, in the 4–1 home victory over PFC Botev Plovdiv in a league match, coming on as a substitute during the second half; in June, he was released.
+He made his first (and only) official appearance for the latter on 31 March, in the 4–1 home victory over Botev Plovdiv in a league match, coming on as a substitute during the second half; in June, he was released.

 Return to Portugal

 Ukra returned to Portugal's top flight on 8 August 2018, signing with newly promoted C.D.
 Santa Clara.
 After making 23 appearances in his first season in the Azores, he was given a two-year contract extension.
 He missed only seven games in his final season as the team came a best-ever sixth and qualified for the UEFA Europa Conference League; his one goal that campaign was a penalty in the sixth minute of added time to conclude a 5–1 rout of C.D.
 Nacional at the Estádio de São Miguel on 11 April 2021.

 On 12 July 2021, the 33-year-old Ukra returned to Rio Ave on a one-year deal.
-After helping to promotion as champions, he was retained in the top flight by manager Luís Freire.
+After helping to promotion as champions, he was retained in the top flight by manager Luís Freire for the next two seasons.